 NOT REPORTABLE Insignificant No harm to the recipient or donor Non-serious Mild clinical consequences.
 No hospitalisation.
 No anticipated long-term consequence/disability.
-REPORTED - hospita - persiste - interve impairm diverse reaction resulted in: hospitalisation or prolongation of hospitalisation and/or persistent or significant disability or incapacity and/or intervention to preclude permanent damage or mpairment of a body function and/or evidence of transmission of a serious communicable isease Life- threatening - major intervention to prevent death and/or - evidence of a life-threatening communicable disease Fatal Death in a recipient (transfused patient) or a donor: report if you suspect that the death was an outcome of the adverse reaction.
+TO BE REPORTED Serious Adverse reaction resulted in: - hospitalisation 8 or prolongation of hospitalisation and/or - persistent or significant disability or incapacity 9 and/or - intervention to preclude permanent damage or impairment of a body function and/or - evidence of transmission of a serious communicable disease Life- threatening 9 - major intervention 10 to prevent death and/or - evidence of a life-threatening communicable disease Fatal Death in a recipient (transfused patient) or a donor: report if you suspect that the death was an outcome of the adverse reaction.
 Provide relevant information in the comments box.
 Recipient SAR: Deaths that are possibly, likely/probable or certain to be attributable to the transfusion should be reported.
 Deaths associated with a patient's underlying conditions, or any other cause should not be included in this category.
 Donor SAR: this applies to all fatalities where a link cannot be excluded, i.e., imputability possible, probable or certain.